fastrizwaan/WineZGUI/README.md

 3. When the user launches the script, the exe is launched.
 4. If it is a setup, it will detect installed exe and creates shortcuts in Games menu category.

+## How to run a Game or Program on another driver

+Open your Terminal and type this:

+`flatpak override --user --filesystem=/path/to/your/driver io.github.fastrizwaan.WineZGUI`

 ### Install WineZGUI

 WineZGUI is available as a Flatpak on Flathub: